 Building Chewie Mode with Claude

-The Solo theme was already close to that idea.
-It has minimal navigation and a structure designed for personal publishing, so it became the starting point.
+As the name suggests, the Solo theme was already close for a site that feels personal.
+It has minimal navigation and a structure designed for solo publishing, so I chose that theme as the starting point.

 From there I began modifying the theme with Claude Code.
 Instead of editing templates file by file, I could describe the change I wanted and review the diff before committing it.
-The repository is public so anyone interested can see how the theme evolved and how Claude Code helped modify the original Solo templates.
+My repo is public so anyone interested can see how the theme evolved and how Claude Code helped modify the original Solo templates.

 Screenshot showing the Github repo for Chewie Mode, a modified version of the Solo Ghost theme.